Back to Live Signals

 Google SERP Volatility Spikes Post-Core Update

-Multiple SEO tracking tools are reporting a significant spike in Google search ranking volatility beginning around April 23, 2026, occurring after the March 2026 Core Update officially concluded.
+Automated tracking tools are reporting significant and sustained search ranking volatility beginning around April 23, 2026, indicating a potential unconfirmed algorithmic recalibration following the March 2026 Core Update.

 The News